On graphs with finite-time consensus and their use in gradient tracking: Abstract

 \section{Abstract}

-This paper studies sequences of graphs satisfying the finite-time consensus property (\ie, iterating through such a finite sequence is equivalent to performing global or exact averaging) and their use in Gradient Tracking.
-We provide an explicit weight matrix representation of the studied sequences and prove their finite-time consensus property.
-Moreover, we incorporate the studied finite-time consensus topologies into Gradient Tracking and present a new algorithmic scheme called Gradient Tracking for Finite-Time Consensus Topologies (GT-FT).
+This paper studies sequences of graphs satisfying the finite-time consensus property (\ie, iterating through such a finite sequence is equivalent to performing global or exact averaging) and their use in the decentralized optimization algorithm Gradient Tracking.
+For each of the studied graph sequences, we provide an explicit weight matrix representation and prove their finite-time consensus property.
+Moreover, we incorporate such topology sequences into Gradient Tracking and present a new algorithmic scheme called Gradient Tracking for Finite-Time Consensus Topologies (GT-FT).
 We analyze the new scheme for nonconvex problems with stochastic gradient estimates.
 Our analysis shows that the convergence rate of GT-FT does not depend on the heterogeneity of the agents' functions or the connectivity of any individual graph in the topology sequence.
 Furthermore, owing to the sparsity of the graphs, GT-FT requires lower communication costs than Gradient Tracking using the static counterpart of the topology sequence.